GooseStudio/gs-acf-icons/readme.txt

 Use ACFIcon::get_css_handle(get_the_field('your-icon-field-id')) to retrieve the correct CSS handle for the selected icon.

 == Changelog ==
+= 0.2 =
+* Add Font Awesome Pro support (Partial 6.2)
+* Fix issue with trash can click not removing icon

 = 0.1.3 =
 * Add on request SVG generation
 * Add usage instructions